kenk67/release-test/README.md

 1. A release refers to the automated process of
     - Determining the next version number
     - Creating a changelog
-    - Tagging the release i.e adding a tag to the latest commit
+    - Tagging the release i.e. adding a tag to the latest commit
     - Miscellaneous:
         - publishing the package to pypi
         - Building the package